 There are currently 137 Veterans Care Homes in the United States with 18 future homes coming.

-The State of California has 6 Veterans Homes with two future homes on the way, and is still listed as one of two states in “Great Need” for additional Veterans Homes.
+The State of California has 8 Veterans Homes, and is still listed as one of two states in “Great Need” for additional Veterans Homes.

 Type of Care: